1976 Tour de France: The Final Week

 Stage 16 was a return to the flatlands where Pollentier continued his strong riding by beating 2nd place Maertens, 3rd place Karstens and the rest of the peloton to the line by 0:16.
 Stage 17 was the final long individual time trial and would decide whether or not Van Impe would put a stranglehold on his 1st-place position, or if Zoetemelk would cut into his lead and set up a final battle on the upcoming Puy-de-Dôme.
 The stage was won by time trial specialist Ferdi Bracke by 0:08 over Norwegian time trial specialist Knut Knudsen.
 In the earlier time trial Maertens had beaten Bracke by more than two minutes, and while this time he finished in 3rd place 0:11 back, Maertens had shown he had the ability to survive the high mountains and still perform well in the final week of the Tour.
 The biggest battle of the day however, was won by Van Impe who finished in 4th place 0:51 behind Bracke, but far more importantly more than a minute ahead of Zoetemelk, meaning he now led the Dutchman by 4:33.
 This was going to be a tall order for Zoetemelk on Puy-de-Dôme, but the final mountain stage in stage 20 was going to be the last chance for significant changes in the general classification.
 Stage 18 was actually three different stages, split into sections A, B, and C as the Tour moved from the historical city of Auch in the Pyrenean foothills all the way to the Atlantic coast and the equally historical city of Bordeaux.
 18A was won by Freddy Maertens who put on a show in this stage as he outsprinted Gerben Karstens for the win, then in 18B he outsprinted the Frenchman Jacques Esclassan to take the win, but in stage 18C he was finally beaten and finished 2nd in the sprint, to Gerben Karstens.
 Guy Sibille had been involved in these closely contested stages as well, and was given the Combativity Award for all three stages for his efforts.
-Stage 19 would not have a bunch sprint finish but was decided by a successful group of escapees who managed to beat the peloton to the line by just over seven minutes or so as Hubert Mathis claimed the stage win by 0:07 over the other eight breakaway riders.
+Stage 19 did not have a bunch sprint finish, but was decided by a successful group of escapees who managed to beat the peloton to the line by just over seven minutes, as Hubert Mathis claimed the stage win by 0:07 over the other eight breakaway riders.